 Which Income Tax Form to Fill?

-- ITR-1 or Sahaj for Taxpayers who have Income either from Salary or Pension, or from 1 House property or from other sources.
+- ITR-1 or Sahaj for Individuals who have Income either from Salary or Pension, or from 1 House property or from other sources.
+(Recommended Read: How to submit ITR 1 Form)

-- ITR – 2 is for those who have Income from more than 1 House Property or have Capital Gains.
+- ITR – 2 is for those who have Income from Salary and/or Income from more than 1 House Property and/or Income from Capital Gains and/or Income from Other Sources.

 How to fill the Income Tax Return (ITR) Form